motrieu/prog-data-sci/README.md

 - Linux/ Mac: ./venv/scripts/activate
 - Win: ./venv/scripts/Activate.ps1

-If you install any new packages, make sure to push the venv folder as well and detail new packages in MR
+If you install any new packages, make sure to push the venv folder as well and detail new packages in PR